Tuesday, 3 January 2017

 Through Battles

 Another way to farm resources is via resource nodes on maps.
 The nice thing about this method is that you can grind your swords at the same time, killing two birds with one stone (granted you're not using lv.99 boys).
-The following are the different resources each map offers. [
+The following are the different resources each map offers. [to be added]

 Through Events